gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 These are the parts of SAP Business Content imported into my space.
 The data in the local tables are loaded from the CDSViews in S/4HANA.
 ![alt text](/Roadmap/images/BC3.png?raw=true)

+- Transaction Data:
+	- Datashphere Local Table: **SAP_SD_IL_C_SALESDOCUMENTITEMDEX_1**
-- Transaction Data CDSView: **C_SalesDocumentItemDEX_1** - mentioned above
+ 	- S/4HANA CDSView: **C_SalesDocumentItemDEX_1**

+- Master Data:
+ 	- Datashphere Local Table: **SAP_LO_IL_SAP_LO_IL_I_CUSTOMER**
-- Master Data CDSView: **I_Customer** [SAP Help](https://help.sap.com/docs/SAP_S4HANA_ON-PREMISE/ee6ff9b281d8448f96b4fe6c89f2bdc8/a11849401368469fb9e7dfb34f44e9c7.html)
+ 	- S/4HANA CDSView: **I_Customer** [SAP Help](https://help.sap.com/docs/SAP_S4HANA_ON-PREMISE/ee6ff9b281d8448f96b4fe6c89f2bdc8/a11849401368469fb9e7dfb34f44e9c7.html)

 ![alt text](/Roadmap/images/BC4.png?raw=true)

+> [!Important]
-**It is highiy recommendeded to leverage the Datasphere Business Content(and CDSViews) to alleviate the workload in the implementation and future maintenance.
+> **It is highiy recommendeded to leverage the Datasphere Business Content(and CDSViews) to alleviate the workload in the implementation and future maintenance.
 SAP has desgined and developed a comprehensive suite of standard objects in both Datasphere and S/4HANA(CDSViews) systems for reuse.
 We should follow the best practise so that we don't need to worry about table relationship, data redundant, record duplication and the issues in the future upgrade.**

 > [!Note]
 > SAP use the **Replication Flows** to replicate both master and transaction data from S/4(CDSViews) to **Local Tables**.